5cover/portfolio/doc/scratch.md

 What is the meaning of `main * *` ?
 What is the difference with `main > * > *`?

+Maybe we could have a class, something like `.new-lvl`.
+So our selector would be like `main .new-lvl .new-lvl .new-lvl`

 ## Fix CSS problems

 - Arrière plan des projets dans la page de but